ualberta-cmput301/ualberta-cmput301.github.io/content/projects/project_part2.md

     - A not-quite excellent submission that meets the majority of all the requirements without problem.

 - Excellent (5)
-    - A excellent submission that meets the all the requirements without problem.
+    - An excellent submission that meets the all the requirements without problem.
     - A flawless project that meets the requirements described.